 Important: Successful application for the exchange program through TUMexchange does not automatically entitle you to a scholarship.
 Stays at a few selected partner universities however can be funded with Erasmus+ International.
 Moreover, on our Scholarships website you can find useful information about scholarships from external providers that might be appropriate for your stay abroad.

-The next possible application period will be October 2021 for stays in the academic year 2022/23!
+The next possible application period will be between October 19th and November 2nd 2021 for stays in the academic year 2022/23!

 - Please register on the online application portal first.
 Use your TUM e-mail address.

 - Please note your login address and password for post processing

 - Select the form Outgoing – Application for TUMexchange